 Factors affecting the thickness of myopia eyewear

 Many people with myopia want to wear a pair of light and thin eyewear.
 The eyewear are often worn on the face.
 If they are heavy, they will be very uncomfortable.
-So how can I choose a pair of light and thin eyewear: This article mainly summarizes several factors that affect the thickness of myopia eyewear.
+So how can I choose a pair of light and thin eyewear, such as acetate optical, metal optical or titanium optical, etc. This article mainly summarizes several factors that affect the thickness of myopia eyewear.

 1. The size of the eyewear frame.
 Assuming a customer's interpupillary distance is 60, if the interpupillary distance of the frame (that is, the distance between the geometric centers of the lenses) is 70, divided by 2 means that the center point should be moved by 5 mm.
 The amount of shift is the real essential factor that determines the thickness.
 Myopia is thin in the center and thick at the edges.
 So the thicker the edge becomes.
 In theory, the closer your interpupillary distance is to the interpupillary distance of the frame, the better.
 For example, if the interpupillary distance of an spectacle frame is 70 and 68, the shift is only 1mm, while the shift is 6mm for the 58 interpupillary.
 When other factors remain unchanged, the natural interpupillary distance is small and the natural interpupillary distance is thick.